-Fremantle is one of Australia’s most important cruise ship calls
+Fremantle is one of Australia’s most important cruise ship ports

 Cruising is now one of the most popular and fastest growing sectors of the tourism industry worldwide.
 Fremantle Ports works with cruise and tourism bodies and other ports to promote Fremantle and Western Australia’s attractions to cruise companies.